 HOW DO WE ACCEPT TALKS?

-The most important criteria for our programme committee to choose the talk is:
+The most important criteria for our programme committee to choose the talk are:

 If you chose the Research Track, additionally: